 INITIATIVE for the STUDY

-This initiative serves as a center for research activities focused on the human past in Eurasia, with a special focus on Northeast Asia, an area that includes northeastern China, the Korean peninsula, the Japanese archipelago, and easternmost Russia.
-The Initiative is based in Massachusetts and involves activities such as academic workshops, laboratory and field research in various locations as needed, and dissemination of the results of the scholarly activity in various media.
+This initiative serves as a center for research activities focused on the human past in Northeast Asia, an area that includes China, the Korean peninsula, the Japanese archipelago, and easternmost Russia.
+ISENEA is based in Massachusetts and involves activities such as academic workshops, laboratory and field research in various locations, and dissemination of the results of scholarly activity in various media.
 Activities are conducted by a variety of specialists in multiple academic fields and may involve projects conducted in coordination with other organizations.
-The basic research programs will focus on the early history and archaeology of Northeast Asia, but will strongly feature topics of general scholarly interest with broad (even global) relevance.
-Examples of this would be studies of the formation and collapse of state-level polities; the development and spread of technologies, such as metallurgy, in East Asia; and the impact of national or ethnic identity on the interpretation of history.
-The program will be conducted on an ongoing basis.
+Research content emphasizes topics and programs that are not strongly addressed in current academia.
+The basic research programs focus on the early history and archaeology of Northeast Asia, but will strongly feature topics of general and scholarly interest with broad (even global) relevance.
+Examples of this would be the application of remote sensing in archaeological analysis, studies of the formation and collapse of state-level polities; the development and spread of technologies, such as metallurgy, in Northeast Asia; and the impact of national or ethnic identity on the interpretation of history.
+The initiative and its constituent projects will be conducted on an ongoing basis.
 The results of the activities will be disseminated through a variety of media, including print and electronic publication, online databases and related tools, exhibitions and performances.
-Constituent programs supported by the Initiative include the Human Migrations Project, Metallurgy in Early Northeast Asia, Educational Materials on Early East Asia, and others to be named at a later date.
+Constituent programs supported by the Initiative include Lost Archaeological Landscapes of Northeast Asia, the Early Korean Cultures Center, and others to be named at a later date.
 Goals of the Initiative and its programs include engagement with specialists across disciplines to focus resources on original research, creation of long-term working relationships among individuals and institutions, the enabling of innovative and useful research ideas, and the broad sharing of the research results at various levels through multiple media.